precice/precice/tools/releasing/packaging/docker/README.md

 The point of these dockerfiles is to build a Ubuntu-based distribution of preCICE.

+All images contain the user `precice`, allowing them to run executables using MPI.

 ## Release images `release.dockerfile`

 This Dockerfile uses named releases of preCICE such as `2.1.1` and installs the attached debian package in the container.